Badarulnisa/Ghost-line/README.md

 Standard username checkers — including WMN's own original script — only check the **exact string** you feed them.
 Real people rarely use one consistent handle everywhere.
 They drop digits, swap name order, add their city, or go by a mononym on some platforms.

 ```
- You know:     chaudhary78ahmeood07  (confirmed on one site)
+ You know:     chaudhary7807  (confirmed on one site)
- You're missing: ahmedchaudhary · chaudhary.ahmed · ahmedpaki · ahmed99 · ...
+ You're missing: ahmed · chaudhary.ahmed · ahmedpaki · ahmed99 · ...
 ```

 This tool closes that gap — generate the realistic variants, check all of them, get one report.